 This action constitutes a change in status between good standing and loss of chapter recognition.
 The chapter is permitted to retain recognition at the University, but under certain stated conditions depending upon the nature of the violation and upon the potential learning value that may derive from such a restrictive measure.

 The Director of Sorority and Fraternity Life and the Sorority and Fraternity Chapter Review Board always reserve the right to refer serious chapter misconduct to the Vice President for Student and Campus Life to review whether the chapter should be allowed to maintain its status as a recognized chapter.
 The board can recommend to the Executive Director of Campus & Community Engagement that a chapter lose recognition of their respective governing council, which is parallel to loss of university recognition as a chapter must be recognized by a council in order to be recognized by the university.
 Such determinations will be made pursuant to the Cornell University Recognition Policy for Sorority and Fraternities.

-The Office of Sorority and Fraternity Life retains disciplinary files of all Accountability Procedures.
+The Office of Sorority and Fraternity Life retains disciplinary files of all Judicial Procedures.
 Disciplinary files are confidential in nature but may be shared within the University with other faculty, staff, or administrators or their agents or representatives where such disclosure serves a legitimate educational purpose, as determined by the Director of Sorority and Fraternity Life or their designee.
 Disciplinary files are maintained for ten (10) years from the issuance of a decision in the Office of Sorority and Fraternity Life.